arviz-devs/arviz/GOVERNANCE.md

 by a subset of Core Contributors whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
-In general all Project decisions are made through consensus among the Core Developers with input from the Community.
+In general all Project decisions are made through consensus among the Core Contributors with input from the Community.

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a